buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 }
 ```

-Figure ELEMENTVOID &mdash; How individual parts being cut may be expressed.
+Figure ELEMENTVOID — How individual parts being cut may be expressed.

 ### Material Layer Set Usage